LucasA06/Lucas-Ableson-Major/Docs/developer_notes.md

     Edit: I have realised that .resize does not work across devices because the size of the pictures depended on the systems scale so I have decided that the pictures will be on 100% scale and when someone download's my app I will get them, through the installation guide, to check their display scale and if it is not 100% I will get them to change it.
 It is between that or I make different gui files depending on different display scales.

 ## To Dos
-* Find a better way to import massive amounts of data only once so that there isn't a massive wait time everytime the app opens as it is loading in all the data every time when there is already data there.
+* Find a better way to import massive amounts of data only once so that there isn't a massive wait time everytime the app opens as it is loading in all the data every time when there is already data there. *Completed

 * Import and display all the data under their respective headings in a nice format.